Quick answer

 Void frequency as an indicator of hydration status

-This study found that 24-hour void frequency is significantly correlated with hydration biomarkers including urine osmolality and urine specific gravity.
-People who urinate more frequently are more likely to be well-hydrated.
+This study found that 24-hour void frequency was associated with hydration markers including urine osmolality and urine specific gravity.

 Well-hydrated adults average 7±2 voids per day